evobug-com/TKit/README.md

 - **[Release Guide](RELEASE_GUIDE.md)** - For maintainers creating releases

 ## 🗺️ Roadmap

+> **Disclaimer**: This roadmap is not set in stone.
+These are just ideas we thought would be nice to have - they're straight out of our heads without proper planning or commitment.
+Consider this a wishlist rather than a promise.

 - [ ] Multi-platform support (macOS, Linux)
 - [ ] Auto-update stream title and tags